Peter Murrell: Sturgeon leadership

+Membership numbers and resignation

-During the leadership election, the SNP came under pressure to reveal the size of its membership.
-The party’s national executive committee agreed to publish the figure, which was 72,186 as of 15 February 2023, down from 104,000 members in 2021.
-There had been prior media reports that the party's membership had dropped around 30,000.
-Murray Foote, the SNP’s media chief, had described these reports as “inaccurate” and “drivel”.
-In response to the confirmation of the numbers, he said he had been “acting in good faith” with earlier comments, but resigned his position.
+During the 2023 leadership election, the SNP was pressed to reveal the size of its membership.
+The party’s national executive committee published the figure of 72,186 as of 15 February 2023, down from 104,000 members in 2021.
+There had been earlier reports that the party's membership had dropped by around 30,000.
+Murray Foote, the SNP’s media chief, had described these reports as "inaccurate" and "drivel".
+In response to the confirmation of the numbers, he said he had been acting in "good faith" with earlier "inaccurate drivel" comments, but resigned his position "in good faith".

 This then led to the SNP's national executive committee giving Murrell an ultimatum as he was blamed for Foote having been misinformed.
 Murrell resigned as SNP Chief Executive "with immediate effect" on 18 March 2023 ahead of a vote of no-confidence.
 In a statement, Murrell said: "Responsibility for the SNP's responses to media queries about our membership number lies with me as chief executive.
 While there was no intent to mislead, I accept that this has been the outcome.
 I have therefore decided to confirm my intention to step down as chief executive with immediate effect."
+He was succeeded as acting SNP chef executive by Michael Russell.